zhrfrd/ParticleLife/README.md

 - [ ] Improve input handling.
 - [ ] Improve particles movement precision.
 - [ ] Fix particles exiting the panel border.
+- [ ] Find better way to update JFrame title without having to hard-code the title string in the game-loop.